Gifting Company Stock: A Step-by-Step Guide

 Let’s talk about the steps for gifting company stock.

 Gifting stock is a useful asset-preservation strategy that should not be forgotten because other options are available to adults and seniors.
+By gifting appreciated stock, you avoid capital gains taxes that would apply if you sold the stock yourself.
+The recipient takes on a cost basis, which can lead to tax benefits depending on their income level when they sell.

-As a bonus, the donor may keep more of the stock’s appreciation in value without paying taxes on it.
 Gifting company stock may be done in several ways, depending on the stock’s present holdings.
 Let’s talk about the steps for gifting company stock, the potential risks and limitations, and the tax considerations and planning strategies you and those you serve need to make.

 Gifting company stock